 The user can choose wavelength and set the reference.

-You can then save and store the reading and download to your PC at your leisure making it the ideal instrument to use for testing power.
+Additionally, you can save and store the reading, allowing you to download it to your PC at your convenience.
+This makes it the ideal instrument to use for testing power.

 For more information on testing please click on the link to our blog below